QuickOrBeDead/WEWLC-dep-breaking/README.md

 2. Write a getter for the global reference.
 Make sure that the access protec- tion of the method is loose enough for you to be able to override the get- ter in a subclass.
 3. Replace references to the global with calls to the getter.
 4. Create a testing subclass and override the getter.

+### Subclass and Override Method
+1. Identify the dependencies that you want to separate or the place where you want to sense.
+Try to find the smallest set of methods that you can override to achieve your goals.
+2. Make each method overridable.
+The way to do this varies among pro- gramming languages.
+In C++, the methods have to be made virtual if they aren’t already.
+In Java, the methods need to be made non-final.
+In many .NET languages, you explicitly have to make the method overrid- able also.
+3. If your language requires it, adjust the visibility of the methods that you will override to so that they can be overridden in a subclass.
+In Java and C#, methods must at least have protected visibility to be overridden in subclasses.
+In C++, methods can remain private and still be overridden in subclasses.
+4. Create a subclass that overrides the methods.
+Verify that you are able to build it in your test harness.